-On the surface, the Starwood Preferred Guest Credit Card from American Express (or SPG Amex) card doesn’t seem all that special, with an earn rate of 1 point per dollar spent.
+On the surface, the Starwood Preferred Guest Credit Card from American Express (or SPG Amex) seems like an average card, with an earn rate of 2 points per dollar spent.
 But…

 Dig a little deeper, and you’ll find one of the best travel credit cards available.

-Points (called Starpoints) are earned based on amount spent per stay at a hotel, and vary based on the hotel brand – and they can be used in many different ways:
+Points are earned based on amount spent per stay (converted to USD) at a hotel, and vary based on the hotel brand – and they can be used in many different ways:

-- Use points to stay at any Starwood hotel.
+- To stay at any SPG & Marriott hotel.
 Taxes and fees are all covered as well.
 Book a room with points for a five night stay and the 5th night is free!
 At select hotels you can either use points or cash to upgrade your room.

-- To book travel through the SPG program with no restrictions or blackout dates.
+- To book travel through the Marriott Rewards program with no restrictions or blackout dates.
 Taxes and fees are also covered.

-- Transfer your points (usually on a 1:1 basis) to 35 different airline programs (Aeroplan is one of them).
-As a bonus, for every 20,000 points you transfer, SPG will give you an additional 5,000 airline miles for free.
+- Or, you can transfer your points (usually on a 3:1 basis) to more than 40 airline programs (Aeroplan is one of them).
+As a bonus, for every 60,000 points you transfer, Marriott will give you an additional 5,000 airline miles for free – a 25% bonus.

-There are a couple of other uses for points, but these four are the biggest ones.
+There are a couple of other uses for points, but these three are the biggest ones.

 If you’re a traveller, SPG clearly is a valuable rewards program, with a variety of options in how you wish to redeem your points.

 The SPG Amex Credit Card